jdblischak/repdoc/ex1-single-file/README.md

 # ex1: A single R Markdown file

-To add the reproducibility features to a single file, change the output format in the YAML header to `repdoc::repdoc_html`.
+To add the reproducibility features to a single file, change the output format in the YAML header to `repdoc::repdoc_html` and then render it with `rmarkdown::render`.
 This performs the following:

 1. Inserts the date the results were created
 1. Reports the revision of the Git repo (if in Git repo)